-All you have to pay to get started is $295!
+All you have to pay to get started is $195!
 This up-front cost gives you immediate access to your online training and all the resources you need to get started.
-The remaining balance of $4,200 is due once you are hired, and is completely contingent upon you getting hired.
+The remaining balance of $4,300 is due in equal installments once you are hired, and is completely contingent upon you getting hired.
 If you don’t get hired as a teacher, you don’t pay the remaining program cost.

 You can get started now!
 We have rolling admissions throughout the year.
 Please see our admission guidelines for more information.

 No, the CASA exam is no longer a state required exam.
 You can find further testing information on our Testing Page.